Samna: From Samna to IBM

-Microsoft's Word (DOS); Wordperfect and Wordstar were the leaders.
+Microsoft Word; WordPerfect and Wordstar were the leaders.

 With the shift to Windows, the two market leaders were Ami Pro and MS Word for Windows, although Wordperfect still retained its lead in the then-declining DOS market.

-Samna, which had been purchased by Lotus Software, was subsequently acquired by IBM, which was also marketing DisplayWrite.
+Lotus was subsequently acquired by IBM, which was also marketing DisplayWrite.
 Meanwhile "Ami Pro (for Windows) achieved a far greater market share than its previous DOS incarnations."

+Reception

+Edward Mendelson in summer 1985 in The Yale Review advised "journalists, essayists, and scholars, novelists, dramatists, and poets" who would be "wholesale cutting, adding, and rewriting" to avoid the "designed for office correspondence" and "excruciatingly slow" Samna Word.
+It "seems designed to be sold rather than used", he said, with "almost entirely worthless" features.